jehandev/wp-base/README.md

 ### Linters

-These linters are applied when processing files with Gulp.
+These linters are applied when processing files with Laravel Mix.

 #### Eslint Rules